Advantages and Disadvantages of YAML over XML and JSON

 As compare to other JSON, XML, why are more programmers not using YAML?

 YAML has not popular as expected.
 Each serialization standard has their own comfortability with other programming languages.

 Read the difference between YAML, JSON, and XML.

 There is some obvious reason.
 Let’s talk about it.

 - There are so many applications that are already build using XML or JSON, so it hard for a developer to replace this with YAML.

 For instance, I am developing a plugin for the existing project which uses XML.
 I would like to use XML in the plugin.
 So it will be easy for me to merge plugin with an existing project.

 - Talking about the popularity, XML has much more matured ecosystem than YAML.

 - There are extra precautions while writing YAML code.
 Even if you mismatch single space while indentation, your code can stop working.

 - There are many ways to represent data in YAML and make data hierarchy.
 So it is complex for processing.
-So JSON and XML has better performance than YAML.
+So JSON and XML have better performance than YAML.